davidxmoody/davidxmoody.com/_drafts/better-vim-abbreviations.md

 {% endhighlight %}

 I keep these English-only abbreviations in a separate file which gets sourced when editing Markdown or text files.

+Some people also like to add common typos to their list of abbreviations.